Finfalter/wasmCloudArtefacts/docs/x86_64-linux.md

 ## Prerequisites

-Make sure your Docker install has [Compose v2](https://docs.docker.com/compose/cli-command/#installing-compose-v2).
+The [**NATS**](https://nats.io/) and the local registry are served via a Docker container, see [installation notes](https://wasmcloud.dev/overview/installation/install-with-docker/).
+Also, make sure your Docker install has [Compose v2](https://docs.docker.com/compose/cli-command/#installing-compose-v2).

 ## Build